tshepang/blog/content/misc/blogging with Pelican.rst

     $ fab

-That's a `fabric`_ command the uses the instructions found in ``fabfile.py``.
-It builds the site, and then pushes is to GitHub pages.
+That's a fabric_ command the uses the instructions found in ``fabfile.py``.
+It builds the site, and then pushes is to GitHub Pages.
-It also pushes the sources to BitBucket.
+It also pushes the sources to Bitbucket.
 Within a minute, the blog will be updated.

 .. _I started using liquidluck: http://tshepang.net/from-pelican-to-liquidluck